 Hospital buildings that exceed the minimum allowable risk will comply with seismic safety requirement deadlines.
 Those buildings determined to be at lower seismic risk will be reclassified to SPC-2, and will have until 2030 to comply.

 Effective February 13, 2010, Emergency HAZUS Regulations will update requirements related to the methodology to reclassify SPC-1 buildings to SPC-2 based on a collapse probability assessment, consistent with seismic safety requirements of SB 1953.
 In addition, changes have been made to the Nonstructural Performance Category (NPC) deadlines to align them with the SPC deadlines pursuant to SB 2006, SB 1661, SB 306, and SB 499.

-The approved changes are outlined in the following document, to be used in conjunction with the 2007 California Administrative Code:
+The approved changes are to be used in conjunction with the 2007 California Administrative Code.

 Please direct questions regarding the HAZUS Reassessment program to the Seismic Compliance Unit.